 Have a wonderful Thanksgiving week of creating memories and moments with those around you and thanks for being here – I sincerely appreciate you!

 See you again next week! 👋

 Whenever you’re ready, there are 3 ways I can help you:

-2. Join (or share) the Monday Magnificent weekly newsletter with 1 actionable tip on music and skill growth for your musical journey.
+2. Join (or share) the Monday Musician weekly newsletter with 1 actionable tip on music and skill growth for your musical journey.